The Honourable: Malaysia

+In Malaysia, The Honourable (The Hon) or Yang Berhormat (YB) – the style of members of parliament and state legislative assemblymen.
+The prefix Yang Berhormat is also used for recipients of the First and Second Classes of the Johor's Orders of Chivalry who is titled Dato' for men and Datin Paduka for women, regardless of whether a member of parliament or not.

 Myanmar

 In Myanmar, the Chief Justice and Justices of the Supreme Court of Myanmar are referred as 'The Honourable'.

 Philippines

 In the Philippines, the style is usually used to give distinction to any elected official (whether in office or retired) ranging from the smallest political unit, the barangay, to the Congress of the Philippines, which consists of the Senate and House of Representatives.
 Appointed officials such as members of the Cabinet (secretaries, acting secretaries, ad interim secretaries, undersecretaries, and assistant secretaries), the Solicitor General, and heads of government agencies at the national and local levels are also accorded this style.
 For example, a kagawad (barangay or village council member) named Juan de la Cruz will be referred to as The Honorable Juan de la Cruz.
 In written form, the style may be shortened to "Hon." (e.g. Hon.
 Juan de la Cruz).

-The Vice-President, Chief Justice, Ombudsman, Justices of the Supreme Court, Sandiganbayan, and Court of Appeals, and Trial Court Judges are also addressed in this honorific style.
-Meanwhile, the President of the Philippines is always given the style His/Her Excellency.
+The vice-president, chief justice, ombudsman, justices of the Supreme Court, Sandiganbayan, and Court of Appeals, and trial court judges are also addressed in this honorific style.
+Meanwhile, the president of the Philippines, members of the diplomatic corps, Filipino diplomats, and Catholic archbishops is always given the style His/Her Excellency.
+Cardinal-Archbishops of the Catholic Church are addressed as His Eminence.